What is group health insurance?

 • Exclusive provider organization (EPO): Similar to a POS plan, an EPO combines aspects of an HMO and PPO.
 With an EPO, members must receive healthcare services from a pre-approved network of providers.
 EPO plans also offer the flexibility to see specialists without a referral.

 Organizations can choose to offer an HMO, PPO, EPO, or POS plan as a high-deductible health plan (HDHP) to save money on monthly premiums.
-But, this type of plan comes with higher deductibles participants must reach before the plan coverage kicks in.
+But this type of plan comes with higher deductibles that participants must reach before the plan coverage kicks in.

 Employers can also offer self-funded group plans.
 With this type of plan, employers pay providers directly for covered medical items and services.
+They often use a TPA or contract with an insurance carrier to manage the plan.
 While large organizations can save money by self-insuring, it can also create financial challenges.
 This is because the employer needs to have enough capital to handle employee insurance claims.
+Employers can use stop-loss policies to reduce their risk, but small and midsize employers may still see rising costs due to employee utilization.

 How group health insurance works

-Employers purchase group health insurance policies and offer coverage to their employees and dependents.
+Employers purchase or self-fund group health plans and offer coverage to their employees and dependents.
 Once an employer selects a plan, employees can opt in or out of coverage.
 However, most plans require at least 70% of workers to participate.

-KFF reports that2 the average yearly premiums for employer-sponsored health insurance in 2024 were $8,951 for individual coverage and $25,572 for family coverage.
+KFF reports that2 the average yearly premiums for employer-sponsored health insurance in 2025 were $9,325 for single coverage and $26,993 for family coverage.
 The employer and employees split the cost of insurance premiums.

 Employers negotiate with insurers and brokers to select medical plans that best fit the needs of their workforce and their organization's budget.
 The cost of group health insurance varies, but it generally increases annually.